-A Partial Notice to Proceed (PNTP) can be utilized to cover the following expenses that may be incurred prior to a Full Notice to Proceed is issued, in alignment with the project budget (SF424cbw):
+A Partial Notice to Proceed (PNTP) can be utilized to cover the following expenses that may be incurred prior to a Full Notice to Proceed is issued:

-- LDD assistance (From 2025 forward, no more than \$4,000 for projects of \$400,000 or less and up to 1% of an NBRC award over \$400,000.
-For projects prior to 2025, 1% of the budgeted LDD fee is allowable - Tasks associated to complete NEPA including environmental consultants as approved by NBRC (scope, budget, timeline).
+• LDD assistance (no more than \$4,000 for projects of \$400,000 or less and up to 1% of an NBRC award over \$400,000

+• Tasks associated to complete NEPA including environmental consultants as approved by NBRC (scope, budget, timeline).
 See detailed NEPA contract guidance above.